-The Panel considered that the product would not have appeal to children and the content of the advertisement was not principally appealing to children, however considered that the expected average audience of the website would likely have a significant audience of children.

-Overall, in considering all three elements and noting the advertiser's intent and action upon receipt of complaints, the Panel determined that while the advertisement was seen by children, it did not target children and therefore the provisions of the Children's Code did not apply.
+The Panel considered that the product would have appeal to children, but that the content of the advertisement was not principally appealing to children and audiences for the advertisement would not include a significant proportion of children.
+The Panel therefore determined that the advertisement did not target children and consequently the provisions of the Children's Code did not apply.